-Located in Central part of Italy, Abruzzo is a region which features four provinces – L’Aquila, Teramo, Pescara, and Chieti – as well as a population of over one million people.
-This area is rich in history that helps to shape nearly every aspect of the region’s culture, including art, architecture, and cuisine.
+Located in the central part of Italy, Abruzzo is a region which features four provinces – L’Aquila, Teramo, Pescara, and Chieti – as well as a population of over one million people.
+This area is rich in history that shapes nearly every aspect of the region’s culture, including art, architecture, and cuisine.

 Abruzzo’s First Inhabitants

 The greatest piece of artwork from this time period in Abruzzo is the incredible statue Warrior of Capestrano.
-Located at the National Archaeology Museum of Abruzzo in Chieti, this piece dates to 500 BC and represents sculpture of the Italic period.
+Located at the National Archaeology Museum of Abruzzo in Chieti, this piece dates to 500 BC and represents the sculpture of the early Italic civilizations.